Islands near Koh Chang come in all shapes and sizes, sitting either just off the coast or further out to sea in the archipelago.

 Best known of all these islands is Koh Rang, about an hour out from Bang Bao, with Koh Mak lying to its west.
 This is the centre of the Marine Park with three distinct sets of its own tiny isles off its shores, a snorkeling and diving paradise.

 Also located a little way out from Bang Bao, Koh Klum features in various boat tour itineraries – the so- called 3 island trip.
 It now boasts a small resort now too.

 Finally, off Koh Chang’s north west and west coast, as well as in Salak Phet bay in the south, there are other clusters of tiny uninhabited islands, great for visiting in a kayak.

-As to how many islands make up the Koh Chang Islands, 52 to 54 is the figure that the various surveys settle on, with other scattered rocks and pinnacles, such as the dive sites at Hin Rap and Hin Luk Bat, not included in that total.
+As to how many islands make up the archipelago, 52 to 54 is the figure that the various surveys settle on, with other scattered rocks and pinnacles, such as the dive sites at Hin Rap and Hin Luk Bat, not included in that total.